BelleJohn/Work-Experience-Demos/InExEn_work_Projects/README.md

 ### 📊 Results & Findings

 - Current Status <br/>
 The project is ongoing.
-Although the full annotation results from senior physicians were not collected before the project handover, the system's infrastructure—training platform, teaching workflow, and model training workflow—has been developed and delivered to the team, enabling smooth project continuation.
+Although the full annotation results from senior physicians were not collected before the project handover, the system's infrastructure—training platform, teaching workflow, and model training workflow, which have been developed and delivered to the team, enable smooth project continuation.

 - Presentation
   - This work has been presented in the **2024 Deutsche Gesellschaft für Gastroenterologie, Verdauungs- und Stoffwechselkrankheiten(DGVS)** conference.